kurmasz-assignments/cis343-connect4-c/README.md

 When your initial tests are complete, check in your code with "[Check Tests]" in the commit message.

-When your project is complete (has a complete set of tests, has a working game, passes my automated tests, passes Valgrind, and is well-formatted and well-documented), check in your code with "[Grade Me]" in the commit message.
+When your project is complete (has a complete set of tests, has a working game, passes my automated tests, and is well-formatted and well-documented), check in your code with "[Grade Me]" in the commit message.

 **Important**: Just because your code passes the GitHub tests, does _not_ mean it meets all the requirements.
 The GitHub tests do not, for example, check the user interface.
 They also don't check the completeness of your unit tests or the quality of your code.

 ## Academic Honesty

+### Use of AI

+You may use online help sources like Stack Overflow, provided you include a comment citing the articles used.
+You may _not_ use online web sites and services such as UpWork, Chegg, and ChatGPT write code for you.
+Code written for you, whether by another human or by an algorithm is not permitted.

+### Unapproved access to instructor material

 One key purpose of the GitHub classroom setup is to automatically verify that submitted code is bug-free.
 Attempting to subvert this system and generate a "false positive" (for example, by modifying files such as the Makefile) is a serious violation of Academic Honesty and could result in a failing grade in the course.

 Attempting to reverse engineer the sample solution through de-compiling or other means is a serious violation of Academic Honesty and could result in a failing grade in the course.
 Similarly, writing tests is an important part of the software development process.
 The automated tests are a part of this project's "solution".
 Attempting to access the specific test cases through means included, but not limited to, de-compiling and print statements is a serious violation of Academic Honesty and could result in a failing grade in the course.

 Hiding and/or obfuscating GitHub activity through means such as rebasing, squashing, or outright deleting test runs is a serious violation of Academic Honesty and could result in a failing grade in the course.